A SHORT INTRO TO NOOPEPT

 This is the most popular benefit of Noopept.
 It was, after all, developed to slow down cognitive decline.
 According to scientists, Noopept boosts memory and learning by improving information processing, consolidation, and extraction.

-Noopept’s effects on cognitive functions have been reported on a few studies involving subjects with brain damage or ones experiencing cognitive decline.
+Noopept’s effects on cognitive functions have been reported in a few studies involving subjects with brain damage or ones experiencing cognitive decline.
 The good news is that the use of Noopept produced good results.
 The bad news is we don’t have a study investigating the same on healthy humans.
-Therefore, we cannot shake off the possibility that Noopept is only useful for this purpose in sick subjects and that healthy individual cannot benefit from it.
+Therefore, we cannot shake off the possibility that Noopept is only useful for this purpose in sick subjects and that healthy individuals cannot benefit from it.
 At least not in terms of enhanced memory and learning ability.

 - Treating Symptoms of Neurodegenerative Disorders

 We have already pointed out that Noopept is a powerful neuroprotectant thanks to its antioxidant and anti-inflammatory properties.
-Maybe you do not know this, but neurodegenerative disorders like Alzheimer’s disease are partly as a result of oxidative damage.
+Maybe you do not know this, but neurodegenerative disorders like Alzheimer’s disease are partly a result of oxidative damage.
 Therefore, by protecting the cells and tissues, Noopept helps to slow down the progression of these diseases.

 The drug also slows neurological damage and toxicity by regulating glutamate and calcium levels while enhancing blood flow to keep the brain nourished.